NEST pension fees, charges and contributions explained.

 Why the 1.8% exists

-When the government set up NEST in 2012, it provided a £620 million loan to fund the scheme's infrastructure — the technology platform, operational setup, member communications, and regulatory compliance.
-Rather than charging a higher AMC (which would have pushed NEST above the 0.75% cap), the contribution charge was designed as a separate mechanism to repay this loan over time.
+When the government set up NEST in 2012, it provided a loan to fund the scheme's infrastructure — the technology platform, operational setup, member communications, and regulatory compliance.
+The contribution charge was designed as a separate mechanism to help cover scheme costs and repay that loan over time.

 NEST has stated publicly that it intends to remove the contribution charge once the loan is fully repaid.
-As of 2025/26, the loan has not been fully repaid, and the 1.8% charge remains in place.
-NEST has not published a specific date for removal.
+NEST's 2024/25 annual report said the scheme had begun repaying the government loan and remained on track to repay it in 2038.
+As of this review, the 1.8% charge remains in place.

 How the contribution charge compounds — the maths